 Applying to Graduate School

 Attending graduate school, either immediately after graduation or after a few years of work experience, is an option that many people consider part of their career development.
-If you are considering a profession such as law, medicine or college/university teaching where education beyond the baccalaureate level is required, going immediately after graduation would probably be your choice.
-Many new college graduates, though, are unsure of their career interests and goals and view the graduate experience as a way to "find" themselves.
-This view can present a problem at the graduate level as many programs and professors expect you to have clearly defined interests and an area of specialization.
+If you are considering a profession such as law, medicine or teaching where education beyond the baccalaureate level is required, you should consider going immediately after graduation.
+Many new college graduates, though, are unsure of their career interests and goals.
+They may view the graduate experience as a way to "find" themselves.
+This view can present a problem as many graduate programs and professors expect you to have an area of specialization.

 Consider the following factors in deciding when to go to graduate school:

 - Some graduate programs, including many MBA programs, strongly encourage people to get work experience first.
 See if this is the case for your field of interest.